nbarbettini/little-aspnetcore-book/chapters/automated-testing/integration-testing.md

 ```

 This class takes care of setting up a `TestServer`, and will help keep the tests themselves clean and tidy.

-> If you configured Facebook login in the *Security and identity* chapter., it's necessary to add fake values for the Facebook app ID and secret (in the `ConfigureAppConfiguration` block above).
-This is because the test server doesn't have access to the values in the Secrets Manager.
-Adding some fake values in this fixture class will prevent an error when the test server starts up.

 Now you're (really) ready to write an integration test.
 Create a new class called `TodoRouteShould`: